-We used four different approaches to estimate ancestry proportions in our target population T. In addition to differences in the underlying model and implementation, the tools differ in the type of their input data (genotype calls or genotype likelihoods) and whether their approaches are unsupervised and/or supervised (Table 1).
+We used five four different approaches to estimate ancestry proportions in our target population T. In addition to differences in the underlying model and implementations, for users implementation, the tools differ in the type of their input data (genotype calls or genotype likelihoods) and whether their approaches are unsupervised and/or supervised (Table 1).